Gamagu/programm_Tracker/README.md

 -[] Open programmgroups for tasks
     bsp: Open spotify, chrome and vs for coding

-## Track Times
+### Track Times

-For tracking we create the *process* and *processlist*.
+For tracking we .
 We access the wmi Api to get a list from every running Process and compaire them with a list of the programms what we should track.
 For every programm what we want to track we add the timedifference between messurements.

+# Classes
-### Process
+## Process
 #### Attributes
 *   id : int
 *    name : str